pauljoohyunkim/octocurl/README.md

 It took 1 minute and 42.4695 seconds for all the packages to download.

-On the other hand, using octoget with the following command:
+On the other hand, using octocurl with the following command:
-> bin/octoget $(cat wget-list-sysv)
+> bin/octocurl $(cat wget-list-sysv)

 it took 29.0505 seconds. (gcc was the bottleneck here, so apart from gcc, everything downloaded quickly.
 Setting worker number to 25, it only took 22.076 seconds.)